brendanhay/querystring-pickle/README.md

 This is due to the overly simple underlying rose tree used as the intermediate data structure for query transforms.
 Something that will hopefully be fixed in a future release.

+It is left up to the consumer of the library to decide best how to handle this case.
+I apologies if it forces anyone to use orhaned instances.

 ## Compatibility